-Using a proprietary Global Positioning System (GPS) timing receiver, the RTM3205 supports operation in static or dynamic (shipboard only) platforms.
+Using a proprietary Global Positioning System (GPS) timing receiver, the Tycho II supports operation on static or dynamic (shipboard only) platforms.
 Proprietary multiple satellite optimal ensembling, adaptive 3rd order frequency control and TRAIM algorithms maximize the accuracy, stability, and reliability of the output signals.
-A variety of top-quality quartz oscillators are available to handle the full range of holdover, phase noise, and short-term stability requirements.
+A variety of top-quality quartz and rubidium oscillators are available to handle the full range of holdover, phase noise, and short-term stability requirements.
 Units equipped with our Ultra-Stable OCXO provide unmatched close-in phase noise performance and short-term stability.

-The RTM3205 uses the GPS transmissions to precisely synchronize itself to within 10 nanoseconds of Coordinated Universal Time (UTC).
-The frequency of the internal oscillator is disciplined to match the frequency of the UTC timescale to less than 1 part in 1013 over 24-hour observation intervals.
-The time and frequency outputs are coherent after initial GPS synchronization, and synchronization is maintained via 20-bit DAC frequency control, rather than phase stepping, to provide excellent short-term stability.
+The Tycho II uses the GPS transmissions to precisely synchronize itself to within 25 nanoseconds of Coordinated Universal Time (UTC).
+The frequency of the internal oscillator is disciplined to match the frequency of the UTC timescale to less than 1 part in 10^{13} over 24-hour observation intervals.
+The time and frequency outputs are coherent after initial GPS synchronization and maintained via 20-bit DAC frequency control, rather than phase stepping, to provide excellent short-term stability.

-For more detailed information that is not included in this manual, and links to other sites, please visit our website: http://www.endruntechnologies.com.
+For more detailed information that is not included in this manual, and links to other sites, please visit our website: endruntechnologies.com.
 There you can also download firmware upgrades, the latest manuals and other documentation.